lhinds86/u4_django_cities/README.md

 1) Create a Django project with 3 related models, Cities -> Attractions -> Reviews
 2) There should be at least 2 cities, with 3 attractions each.
 Add at least 2 reviews to at least 2 attractions

+### Pt 2:

+1) Convert this project to a RESTful API using the Django Rest Framework
+2) Each Model should have an Index/List route, and a Show/Detail route to view